blukatdevelopment/UnchainedWorldsOld/classes/lycanthrope.md

 You remain in that state for 1 minute, after which you must make a DC 12 wisdom saving throw to exit it.
 If you fail the save, the controlled shift becomes an uncontrolled shift and lasts for 1d4 hours.
 You can use this ability a number of times indicated in the shifts column of the lycanthrope table.
+You restore all your shifts on a partial or full rest.
+As a reaction when an unwilling shift is triggered, you may expend a shift in order to take control of yourself.

 #### Tough hide
 You have resistance to non-magical and non-silvered slashing, piercing, and